JohnSnowLabs/spark-nlp/docs/_posts/vankov/2021-12-03-gpt2_medium_en.md

 ## Description

 GPT-2 displays a broad set of capabilities, including the ability to generate conditional synthetic text samples of unprecedented quality, where the model is primed with an input and it generates a lengthy continuation.
+This is a medium model, being the base model also available in Models Hub.

 ## Predicted Entities